mahes-a/2023/microsoft-fabric/E2ELakeHouseMedallionOnPremOLTP.md

  ## Steps

-  This is an just an example to show how lakehouse medallion architecture can be created in Fabric Lakehouse
+  This Solution is an example to show how lakehouse medallion architecture can be created in Fabric Lakehouse

   #### Choose the OLTP Data Set for ingestion